Drug Trafficking Attorney in Jacksonville, FL

 Fentanyl, heroin, morphine, and methamphetamine are some of the most common opioids.
 Possession of more than 4 grams of these substances can be considered drug trafficking.

-Being convicted of trafficking opioids comes with stiff penalties, which includes:
+Being convicted of trafficking opioids comes with stiff penalties, which include:

 4 to 14 grams: